Is Your Lexus Hybrid Dead?

 Most Lexus hybrid batteries are expected to last between 100,000 and 200,000 miles.
 However, road conditions and driver-breaking habits can shorten their lifespan.

-As a result, it is now important to consider the Lexus warranty before purchasing your next car.
+As a result, it is now vital to consider the Lexus warranty before purchasing your next car.
 For the most part, the warranty is free of charge.
 It is a service that Lexus dealers provide for your convenience.
 Having an extended warranty can help you avoid paying for repairs later.

 Lexus hybrid batteries can be expensive.
 However, they are built to last.
 Many options exist, including reconditioned, replacement, and new batteries.